sportsdunia logo

 Yaya Toure (Image Credit: X/@ManCity)

-Though his infamous 2013 birthday cake controversy became a meme & one of the major talking points, Toure's impact runs deeper, as along with Kun Aguero & David Silva, he was the cornerstone on which City's dominance was built.
-As the best Premier League player from the continent, he fought racism head-on & also mentored young African talents at City’s academy, which is hailed as one of the best football academies.
+The legendary midfielder also achieved AFCON glory in 2015 with the Ivory Coast national football team.
+His impactful runs deeper, as along with Kun Aguero & David Silva, he was the cornerstone on which City's dominance was built.
+Fought racism head-on & also mentored young African talents at City’s academy, which is hailed as one of the best football academies.
 Post-retirement, the 4-time African player of the year took coaching gigs in Ukraine & Russia with the aim to break barriers for African managers.
-Currently, he is the assistant manager of Saudi Arabia National Team.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won